-As a proud African American, I was always fascinated by texture and color of our hair.
+As a proud African American, I was always fascinated by the texture and color of our hair.
 Needless to say, it’s much different from your average European or Asian hair.
 Our hair is thicker and harder to style.
-However, when it comes to buying hair extensions, the choice and color recommendations are somewhat on a shorter side (unless you dye your hair).
+However, when it comes to buying hair extensions, the choice and color recommendations are somewhat on the shorter side (unless you dye your hair).

 1 Hair Extensions for Black Hair

 Below, we will list some of the hair and texture recommendations that should suit most of the black hair and women of color.

 - #1: This one is also known as “Black.”
 While people refer to ebony hair as black, this won’t suit your natural locks.